Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Introduction

-Beyond its theoretical significance, this geometric identity provides a substantial practical advantage for parameter estimation in open quantum systems, specifically in continuous-time quantum process tomography.
-Traditional approaches to quantum process tomography heavily rely on maximum likelihood estimation (MLE) \cite{fiurasek2001,sacchi2001,Childs2001,Jezek2003,Altepeter2003,Obrien2004,Ziman2005,Mohseni2008,Anis2012,Merkel2013,Samach2022}, which typically entails solving complex, nonlinear optimization problems.
+Beyond its theoretical significance, this geometric identity provides a practical advantage for parameter estimation in open quantum systems, specifically in continuous-time quantum process tomography.
+Standard quantum process tomography typically relies on maximum likelihood estimation (MLE) \cite{fiurasek2001,sacchi2001,Childs2001,Jezek2003,Altepeter2003,Obrien2004,Ziman2005,Mohseni2008,Anis2012,Merkel2013,Samach2022}.
+This conventional approach requires solving complex non-linear optimization problems, which frequently lead to difficulties associated with local minima.
 Alternatively, linear regression offers a highly tractable and computationally efficient approach.
-However, while widely utilized in quantum state tomography \cite{qi2013,hou2016,qi2017}, its application to process tomography remains quite limited (see, e.g., Ref.\ \cite{Yu2018}).
-The primary drawback is that selecting an appropriate linearizing loss function for the optimization is highly nontrivial.
-(Although Ref.\ \cite{Dobrynin2025} employs MLE, it considers the linearization of the likelihood, allowing the approach to be regarded as a form of linear regression).
+This method is utilized in quantum state tomography \cite{qi2013,hou2016,qi2017}, but its application to process tomography remains quite limited.
+For example, Ref.\ \cite{Yu2018} successfully applies linear regression estimation, but this approach restricts its target to closed quantum systems and requires subsequent matrix decompositions to identify the Hamiltonian.
+We also note that Ref.\ \cite{Dobrynin2025} employs MLE and considers a short-time linearization of the likelihood.
+This approach can be regarded as a form of linear regression, but it requires constrained optimization, such as projected gradient descent, to enforce the physical positivity of the parameters.